 - Citation analysis less comprehensive than KeyCite/Shepard's

-Key Stat: Over 1.1 million lawyers have access to vLex Fastcase through bar associations, with member benefits valued at approximately $995+ annually.
+Key stat: Over 1.1 million lawyers have access to vLex Fastcase through bar associations, a member benefit valued at roughly $995+ annually.

-- Over 1 billion legal documents (post-Fastcase merger)
+- Over 1 billion editorially enriched legal documents

-Best for: International law practices, immigration lawyers, academic researchers, firms with cross-border matters
+Best for: International practices, immigration lawyers, academic researchers, and firms with cross-border matters

 Pros: